maunope/metroBlindDriver/README.md

 ![Din connector detail](./dinConnector.png)

-the control roller common pin is not wired to the relais coil, their pins are to be jumpered to run the blind control at 48V usign its original relais.
+the control roller common pin is not wired to the relais coil, their pins are to be jumpered to run the blind control at 48V using its original relais.

 ## 220/5V modification